 Celebrate the season with a cozy movie night!
 Gather everyone and grab plenty of popcorn because we've rounded up the best movies to watch as a family this winter season.
 Whether you're in the mood for something light-hearted and wholesome or something more spiritual, you're sure to find a new family favorite.
-If you need a stocking stuffer or a few neighbor gifts, these movies are great options!
+If you need a stocking stuffer or a few neighbor gifts, these movies are great options to enjoy all year!

 The Stray tells the true story of a dog who saves a struggling family in more ways than one.